The Nature of Post-Starburst Galaxies: Real Deal or Masquerading Impostors?

 \subsection{Impostor fraction}

 In this section, we will use our findings with \firebox to estimate the impostor fraction in observed samples of PSBs.
 Our aim is to provide a framework to infer how many of the selected PSBs are expected to be misclassified (i.e. impostors) in observations once other, independent statistics (e.g., the fraction of quenched galaxies) are given.
-In the framework introduced above, impostor PSBs are galaxies that are selected as PSBs (e.g., based on their photometry, as in our PSB sample in \firebox) but that are not GV galaxies and are instead, in this framework, SF galaxies, and represent a fraction $\Fim\equiv\mathcal{P}\left(\text{Im}\lvert\text{PSB}\right)$ of selected PSBs.
-The fraction of impostor PSBs is given by the following expression (see Appendix~\ref{app:derive_all} for a derivation):
+In the framework introduced above, impostor PSBs are galaxies that are selected as PSBs (e.g., based on their photometry, as in the fiducial PSB sample in \firebox) but that are not GV galaxies and are instead SF galaxies.
+In our notation, impostor PSBs represent a fraction $\Fim\equiv\mathcal{P}\left(\text{Im}\lvert\text{PSB}\right)$ of selected PSBs, given by the following expression (see Appendix~\ref{app:derive_all} for a derivation):